Yuriorkis Gamboa: Debut in the United States

 After winning his first four fights in Germany, Gamboa made his United States debut on 30 October 2007, at the Seminole Hard Rock Hotel and Casino in Hollywood, Florida, against Adailton De Jesus, who was dropped to the canvas halfway through the first round.
 A Gamboa slip in the fourth round was ruled a knockdown by the referee.
 Gamboa's relentless pressure eventually forced a stoppage in the sixth and final round.

 Gamboa fought Gilberto Luque on 5 January 2008, at Bally's Hotel & Casino in Atlantic City, New Jersey.
 Gamboa sent his opponent to the canvas less than 30 seconds into first round with a left hand.
 After two more knockdowns, the referee stopped the fight.
 On 22 February 2008, in Fort Lauderdale, Florida, he made his American television debut against Johnnie Edwards.
 Gamboa knocked Edwards down in the first 30 seconds of the fight after connecting with a left hand to the head.
 Edwards got up, but was met with left-hand punches from Gamboa, ending with two consecutive right hands that knocked Edwards down for the second and final time as the referee moved in and halted the fight in round one.
-Gamoba won the vacant WBC-NABF super featherweight title.
+Gamboa won the vacant WBC-NABF super featherweight title.

 On 17 May 2008, at Buffalo Bill's Star Arena in Primm, Nevada, Gamboa fought Darling Jimenez.
 Gamboa started off well in the first three rounds of the fight, swarming Jimenez and hitting him with punches over and over but got careless and was knocked down by a right hand behind the ear from Jimenez.
 Gamboa got up and finished the fight strong, winning by unanimous decision and claiming the vacant WBC International super featherweight title.
 After the fight, Gamboa's promoter Ahmet Öner fired Gamboa's trainer Osmiri Fernandez, replacing him with Ismeal Salas.
 On 18 July 2008, stepping down to featherweight, Gamboa scored a first-round technical knockout (TKO) victory over Al Seeger to win the vacant WBO-NABO featherweight title at Buffalo Bill's Star Arena.
 A left hook to the body set up a right hand that landed across Seeger's face, causing him to collapse backwards flat onto the canvas.
 The referee stepped over Seeger without bothering to count, officially stopping the bout.